Brewers vs. Marlins Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers' Brandon Woodruff (4-1) will make his ninth start of the season.
+- The Brewers' Freddy Peralta (11-8) will make his 28th start of the season.

 |Opponent